 Kill Switch: Avoid being exposed with this handy little switch

 Avast SecureLine is equipped with a kill switch.

 This means that when the program detects a weak or lost connection to the VPN server, the program will automatically shut down the connection to avoid exposing the user’s identity.

 This is a great feature to have as an additional security measure, especially for unstable internet connections.

 Servers and Locations: Limited count but shouldn’t be underestimated

 We’ve seen some VPN providers offer significantly more servers than Avast’s SecureLine.
 However when we look at those servers, more often than not, we experience throttled speeds.

 One of the biggest VPN myths is that a large server count equates to a sublime and speedy VPN service.
-Avast SecureLine is only available in 55 cities in 34 countries, but this VPN is one of the fastest we’ve reviewed.
+Avast SecureLine is available in 41 server locations in 33 countries, but this VPN is one of the fastest we’ve reviewed.
 We don’t know what the real server count is because there is no public data behind it.